Stiffened Raft Foundation

 As they are specifically engineered for each structure it is not “one size fits all”.
 Accurate numerical loading calculations and rib placement are critical.

-Ashby Consulting Engineering has spent time developing the tools and expertise to design strong, cost effective stiffened raft foundations for domestic and commercial projects.
+Ashby Consultants has spent time developing the tools and expertise to design strong, cost effective stiffened raft foundations for domestic and commercial projects.